collective/wildcard.media/README.txt

 On Ubuntu, you should be able to install with::

-    sudo apt-get install ffmpeg
+    sudo apt-get install avconv

 Support
 -------

-Only tested on Plone 4.3
+Only tested on Plone 4.3, Plone 4.1